storydrivendevelopment/.github/profile/README.md

 An agile software development process driven by (user) stories.

 The main stages of the process are analysis, design, coding, testing, deployment and planning.
+Each story progresses through each stage, with the respective parties handling the story according to the requirements of their stage.

 ## Goal of SDD
 SDD provides a blueprint of best practice tools for every stage in the software development process.
-By doing so you save time and are able to focus on the stories.
+This approach saves you time, allowing you to focus on the quality of the story during every stage.
 Trust the process.